 4 Best Free Alternatives To Chegg Account

 They offer solutions for upper-level math, high school math, the sciences, English language and literature, and much more.
-If you’re stuck on a homework problem that’s been keeping you up at night, this is the place to go.
+This is the place to go if you’re stuck on a homework problem that’s been keeping you up at night.

 WolframAlpha is a platform that allows you to compute answers and access its complex calculation technology and database.
 It is most popularly used amongst finance, science, math, and engineering students.

 You can compute complex integrals, visualize statistics problems to gain a better understanding, and much more.
-You can basically search for questions and it will give you input options and produce the solution as an output.
+You can basically search for questions, and it will give you input options and produce the solution as an output.
 Moreover, the solution is explained in detail to help you gain in-depth insight.
-It’s quick, easy and you don’t have to sort through textbooks for hours to find an answer.
+It’s quick and easy, and you don’t have to sort through textbooks for hours to find an answer.

 SparkNotes is a valuable and must-have resource for college and high school students.
 The website was originally started by a group of Harvard students in 1999 that aimed to provide study guides for literature, film, and philosophy.

-Now, it’s filled with over 500 study guides including sample problems and textbook explanations.
+Now, it’s filled with over 500 study guides, including sample problems and textbook explanations.
 Its main focus is on providing guides on the English language and literature, especially the analysis of Shakespearean plays.
-But you’ll find study guides and sample solutions for all areas including Math and Science, Social Sciences, Film, Drama and much more.
+But you’ll find study guides and sample solutions for all areas, including Math and Science, Social Sciences, Film, Drama, and more.

 4. Paul’s Online Notes

 Additionally, there are practice problems and assignment problems to help improve your math skills.
-Most of the problems assigned on this website are very similar to the ones you’ll find in the most common Math textbooks.
-Hence, if you ever need a place to help you solve a difficult math problem, Paul’s Online Notes is the go-to solution.
+Most of the problems assigned on this website are similar to those you’ll find in the most common Math textbooks.
+Hence, if you ever need a place to help solve a difficult math problem, Paul’s Online Notes is the go-to solution.

 Chegg is a great resource to find textbook solutions, rent books at discounted prices, or get personal tutoring and study help.
 However, its monthly fee can be a downer for students all around the world.
 A college student’s budget simply isn’t cut out for paid memberships and that’s why we created the alternative list above.